ergoplatform/ergodocs/docs/dev/protocol/tx/format.md

 -   *creation height* VLQ-encoded unsigned integer value
 -   *number of tokens* which box is carrying.
 Represented as a one-byte unsigned integer.
 -   *tokens*.
 A box can carry multiple tokens.
 A single record in this field is represented as a tuple `token\_identifier -> amount`, where the identifier is 32 bytes, and the amount is a VLQ-encoded integer.
--   *number of additional registers.* Extra registers should come in order (R4, \..., etc), so this number, represented as a 1-byte unsigned value, defines how much non-empty registers are coming after mandatory ones.
+-   *number of additional registers.* Extra registers should come in order (R4, \..., etc.), so this number, represented as a 1-byte unsigned value, defines how much longer non-empty registers are coming after mandatory ones.
 If the number is zero, the next field is missed.
 -   *additional registers.* Extra registers are serialized without any delimiters.
 Each register is serialized as a sigma expression.
 -   *transaction identifier.* 32-byte long identifier of a transaction which created the box
 -   *index of a transaction output.* VLQ-encoded index of the box in the transaction outputs.